 - 1. (i) If an issue has arisen about an employee's behaviour then you need to speak with the employee about that behaviour.
-If it is of a minor nature then the discussion can be an informal one. - (ii) You need to point out to the employee what aspects of their behaviour are unacceptable. - (iii) You should tell the employee what is expected. - (iv) You should advise them that such behaviour will not be tolerated and if there is any allegation of inappropriate behaviour then formal disciplinary proceedings may be instituted. - 2. (i) If the employee has already had a prior verbal rebuke (or the matter is too serious for that) then the matter needs to be taken further.
+If it is of a minor nature then the discussion can be an informal one. - (ii) You need to point out to the employee what aspects of their behaviour are unacceptable. - (iii) You should tell the employee what is expected. - (iv) You should advise them that such behaviour will not be tolerated and if there is any allegation of inappropriate behaviour then formal disciplinary proceedings may be instituted.
+You should provide to the employee copies of material which you have so far regarding the allegations. - 2. (i) If the employee has already had a prior verbal rebuke (or the matter is too serious for that) then the matter needs to be taken further.
 You should consider whether you have the power to suspend them pending the investigation and if so whether it is necessary to do so. - (ii) To be able to suspend you need either a power to do so in their employment agreement or that there is a need to do so for safety reasons e.g. if they are accused of assaulting staff or are apparently under the influence of alcohol. - (iii) Before you suspend you must give them an opportunity to comment on whether they should be suspended or not.
 Give them a written notice of the allegations and that you are considering suspension and give them a timeframe to reply to you by regarding suspension.
 Once you have their response consider whether suspension is necessary and advise them of the decision. - (iv) They should also be given written notice that they are required to attend a formal disciplinary meeting at a set time and place.
 The notice should set out what it is alleged that they have done.
-If possible you should set out the clause of their agreement that it is alleged they are in breach of. - (v) You should also advise in the written statement that the employee is entitled to have a support person present at the meeting. - (vi) You need to set out in the notice the consequences if the allegation is proved.
+If possible you should set out the clause of their agreement that it is alleged they are in breach of. - (v) You should also advise in the written statement that the employee is entitled to have a support person or representative present at the meeting. - (vi) You need to set out in the notice the consequences if the allegation is proved.
 If the allegation is of a minor nature then the likely consequences will be a warning.
-If the issue is more serious and could lead, if proved, to dismissal, then the notice should state that. - 3. (i) It is vitally important that in any notice it is stated that the matters are only an allegation and you should not indicate that any conclusions have been reached about the behaviour at this stage.
+If the issue is more serious and could lead, if proved, to dismissal, then the notice should state that.